couchbaselabs/sirius/task-config.generated.md

  REST : POST

-Description :  Insert task uploads documents in bulk into a bucket.
+Description :  Insert t uploads documents in bulk into a bucket.
 The durability while inserting a document can be set using following values in the 'durability' JSON tag :-
 1. MAJORITY
 2. MAJORITY_AND_PERSIST_TO_ACTIVE